 Fall 2017 is drawing to a close here at Southern, but students are not quite feeling the holiday spirit just yet.
 There is one last hurdle to get through, and that is FINALS WEEK.
 The accumulation of a semester’s worth of knowledge will be tested this very week.
 Midterm and final exams are a part of college students’ lives as French fries and ketchup.
 See if you are ready for finals with our list of dos and don’ts below!

-- Don’t skip on the sleep. - Less sleep doesn’t equate more study time.
+- Don’t skip on the sleep.—Less sleep doesn’t equate more study time.
 Your body is a machine that needs to be reset every so often.
-Dr. David Earnest, a professor who studies circadian rhythms (our 24-hour body clocks), states that “your brain loses efficiency with each hour of sleep deprivation."
+David Earnest, PhD, a professor who studies circadian rhythms (our 24-hour body clocks), states that “your brain loses efficiency with each hour of sleep deprivation."
 The information you studied so hard for will only be kept in your short-term memory, meaning you will just as unprepared come exam time.
 Take the time to sleep early and wake up early.

-- Do setup time for study groups and alone time. - Classmates make for some great accountability partners, not to mention they can help you with segments you need clarifications on.
+- Do set up time for study groups and alone time.—Classmates make for some great accountability partners, not to mention they can help you with segments you need clarifications on.
 At the same time, don’t spend all your study time with them.
-You need some quiet, alone time to look over the materials distraction free.
-Learn to schedule ahead to time to fit both types of review.
+You need some quiet alone time to look over the materials distraction free.
+Learn to schedule ahead time to fit both types of review.

 It is comforting to know that everyone around you is facing exams just like you are.
 You are not alone.
 Practice the dos and avoid the don’ts from the list above.
 See if it makes a difference in your life.
 Blessings as you face your exams!